todaprojects/BitPHP-Sprint5/README.md

 ```
 php artisan key:generate
 ```
-These few commands will create database tables and fill some demo data.
+The above commands will create database tables and fill some demo data.

 4. Now open **`localhost/{app-directory}`** in your web browser to run the app.
 The pre-installed login details of 2 users: